Category Archives: Citizen Diplomacy

 Live, International Video Dialogues for a Better World

-In 2009 and 2011, as a professor at Stetson University in Florida, I organized unusual live, two-hour, international, video dialogues.
-The first occurred on November 20, 2009 between Stetson students and students at the University of Paris 8 in France, and discussed the role of government in modern societies.
-The second occurred on October 18, 2011 between Stetson University students and students at the American University in Cairo, Egypt.
-This second live video dialogue discussed the role of media in social change in light of the Egyptian revolution that overthrew the long-time President Hosni Mubarak earlier that year.
-Participants in each dialogue posed questions to each other while I and a fellow faculty member at the partner university abroad moderated, and interpreters on both sides translated as needed.
+In 2009 and 2011, while I was an assistant professor of sociology at Stetson University in Florida, I organized two live international dialogues online between students.
+The first dialogue, which occurred on November 20, 2009, while the U.S. Congress struggled over whether to pass “Obamacare,” engaged Stetson students with students at the University of Paris 8 on the role of government in modern societies.
+The second dialogue, on October 18, 2011, months after the Arab Spring in Egypt ended the thirty-year rule of Hosni Mubarak, connected Stetson students with students at the American University in Cairo to discuss the role of media in social change.
+Participants in each dialogue answered each other’s questions on the topic at hand while I and a fellow faculty member at the partner university abroad moderated, and interpreters on both sides translated as needed.

 The following brief promotional clips of each dialogue produced by Stetson University give a sense of the live dialogues.
-For further explanation of my motivation in organizing these dialogues, see my newspaper column published in Florida’s Deland-Deltona Beacon on December 14, 2009, after the French-American dialogue.
+For further explanation of my motivation in organizing these dialogues, see the article below, published in Florida’s Deland-Deltona Beacon on December 14, 2009, after the French-American dialogue.

 2009 French-American video dialogue